SRF Yogis India Tour (20 Days and 19 Nights)

 13

-Post breakfast, you will fly to New Delhi.
-Check-in at a hotel for overnight stay.
+After breakfast, you will board a flight to New Delhi.
+Upon arrival, check-in at a hotel for an overnight stay.

 14

-Lahiri Mahasaya, who used to serve as an accountant in the Military Engineering Department, was transferred to Ranikhet in 1861.
-His office in Ranikhet was a temporary shelter as the British Army was in the process of setting up a post here.
-It was from Ranikhet, he walked all the way up to Kukuchhina through the mountain trails.
-In Kukucchina, he met his immortal Guru Shri Babaji and was initiated by him into the ancient system of Kriya Yoga.
-The initiation took place inside a cave which is now known as Babaji cave.
+Lahiri Mahasaya, an accountant in the Military Engineering Department, was transferred to Ranikhet in 1861.
+His office in Ranikhet served as a temporary shelter while the British Army set up a post there.
+During his time in Ranikhet, Lahiri Mahasaya embarked on a transformative journey.
+He walked from Ranikhet to Kukuchhina through mountain trails, where he met his immortal Guru, Shri Babaji, and was initiated into the ancient system of Kriya Yoga inside a cave now known as Babaji Cave.

 15